 Before you can have a good day, you must first have a good night — and for most of us, that means seven to nine hours of uninterrupted sleep.
 But if you or the person one pillow over snores or wakes up noisily multiple times throughout the night, then that good night of quiet and restful sleep may be only a dream.
 What’s more, that maddening sound may actually be an indication of a more serious concern.
-Keep reading to learn more about sleep apnea in Dallas, including its causes, warning signs, and how you or a loved one can find relief through treatment from Dr. Willison at the Dallas Center for Oral Health & Wellness.
+Keep reading to learn more about sleep apnea in Dallas, including its causes, warning signs, and how you or a loved one can find relief through treatment the Dallas Center for Oral Health & Wellness.

 What Are the Types of Sleep Apnea?